 - are intending to enrol as a full-time student in an undergraduate program at The University of Queensland in 2019 (or 2020 if they are deferring their tertiary place); and

 - have UQ listed as their 1st or 2nd QTAC preference.

 - English Language Requirements: Applicants must at least 6.5 overall and a minimum of 6.0 in each sub-band of the International English Language Testing System (IELTS) or equivalent test.
 Some programs have higher English proficiency requirements.

 Step 1: Online Eligibility and Application Form

-Applicants only need to complete and submit ONE application to be considered for the three Academic Scholarships on offer.
+Applicants only need to complete and submit ONE application to be considered for the three academic programs on offer.

 Before you apply, you will need to apply to QTAC to receive your reference number.
 Your QTAC number is the reference number which you receive after you have lodged your QTAC application online.
 Your QTAC reference number will begin with a ’19’ (or a ’18’ if you are a gap year student who applied through QTAC in 2018).
 (Your QTAC reference number is different to your LUI number)

 - Go to the Online Application Form link below, and create a user profile.

 -Do not use your secondary school email address;

 -Use the same personal details as your QTAC application;